the-full-stack/website/docs/spring2021/index.md

 ## Week 2: CNNs

-The week of February 8, we cover CNNs and Computer Vision Applications, and introduce a CNN in lab.
+We cover CNNs and Computer Vision Applications, and introduce a CNN in lab.

 - [Lecture 2A: CNNs](./lecture-2a.md)
 - [Lecture 2B: Computer Vision Applications](./lecture-2b.md)